The laws about buying and carrying a knife depend on the type of knife, your age and your circumstances.

 Lock knives (knives with blades that can be locked when unfolded) are not folding knives, and are illegal to carry in public without good reason.

-The maximum penalty for an adult carrying a knife is 4 years in prison and a fine of £5,000.
+The maximum penalty for an adult carrying a knife is 4 years in prison and an unlimited fine.

 Good reasons for carrying a knife